origin1tech/stukko/CHANGE.md

 - Change order of events on boot to make db connection accessible to user CLI.
 - Make Lodash global its used everywhere.
 - Remote upgrade features and updates folder, need to revisit at another time.
+- Add feature to pull updates directly from git master. see "stukko checkout".

 ###June 31, 2014
 - Remove upgrade until future release.